sabuya1/a1048-keyboard-glyphs/README.md

 	  justify-content:"center"
   />

-## Apple A1048 Keyboard Univers 57 Glyphs
+## Apple A1048 Keyboard Univers 48 Glyphs
 original apple univers 57 extracted from a japanese apple manual pdf made in 2001.<br>
 * in the svg file, the fonts on the right side are different from those on the left.
-I recreated them to my best ability (g, m, w, etc.)
-* spacing/kerning has been set up in the font only for lowercase letters.
-The only capital letters with altered spacing is F for better printing of F keys.
-* certain letters are missing that aren't present in the SVG. maybe one day I'll make those glyphs too :D
+I recreated them using the Univers 48 Condensed Oblique Font.
+* the spacing between glyphs matches that of the Univers 48 Condensed Oblique font.

 #### Example glyphs:
 <div>